erenworld/react/README.md

-# crm
-Simple CRM for constructors
+# We will build a reconciliation algorithm